cabbgeweb/news/README.md

 - **Access:** Simply open your web browser and navigate to `localhost:3000`.

 ## Key features
-- Created with NextJS and Tailwind css
+- Created with NextJS and Material UI
 - Integrated news api
 - Authentication system
 - Beautiful and interactive design